-We are also subjected to pointless questions during debates and wasted opportunities to use Parliament’s time to improve the lives of its people.
-With an independent House of Commons you are left with an infusion of political ideologies that no longer need to compete but can evolve together.
+With an independent House of Commons you are left with an infusion of political ideologies that no longer need to compete but can work together.
 Members of the House will be free to vote in what they believe in.
 They would have the time to exam complicated legislation and make informed decisions, they would be free and encouraged to challenge legislation in a more productive and professional manner.

 Views of Big Ben and Westminster, London

 When a government has a clear majority it can pass laws easily and without effective scrutiny from within Parliament.
-The opposition may well point out the obvious flaws with the bill, yet the government can still force it through and find a way to get it through the House of Lords.
+The opposition may well point out the flaws with the bill and offer alternatives, however the government can still force it through regardless and find a way to get it through the House of Lords.
 Some may argue that the system works as the people have given the government a clear mandate to make the changes.
-I would argue that the electorate often think mainly of what is best for themselves rather than the collective and are influenced and manipulated by politicians who often lie, social media which is full of fake news and the partisan press.
+I would argue that the electorate often think mainly of what is best for themselves rather than the collective and are influenced and manipulated by politicians who often lie or spin the truth, social media which is full of fake news and the partisan press who are often looking after the interests of the wealthy.

 Part of our campaign material when I stood in 2019